-Certain U.S. salaried employees, who are not eligible to participate in a defined benefit pension plan, are also eligible to receive an employer contribution based on age and years of service regardless of employee contribution.
+Certain U.S. employees, who are either not eligible to participate in a defined benefit pension plan or whose benefit is capped, are also eligible to receive an employer contribution based on either years of service or age and years of service regardless of employee contribution.

-In 2022, 2021 and 2020, our total Company contributions were \$283 million, \$246 million and \$225 million, respectively.
+In 2024, 2023 and 2022, our total Company contributions were \$411 million, \$356 million and \$283 million, respectively.